oxfordmmm/gnomonicus/README.md

 For speed, rather than use NC_000962.3 (i.e. H37Rv *M. tuberculosis*), we shall use SARS-CoV-2 and have created a fictious drug resistance catalogue, along with some `vcf` files and the expected outputs in `tests/`.

 These can be run with `pytest -vv`

-## Known issues

-1. When running with NextFlow, the output directory must be manually created beforehand due to how NextFlow creates projects interfering with paths.